 I was lucky enough to be a guest in this house and I could barely contain my excitement but then the house ‘happened to me’ and it instantly calmed my nerves.
 The house is unbelievable in it’s purity of concept, form & design.
 Built as a bridge structure it makes reference to one of Glenn Murcutt’s mantras in ‘touching the earth lightly’.
 It may appear heavy but only the four supporting columns touch the ground with the earth underneath undulating and rolling naturally as if the building has been placed rather then built.
 I heard Sean speak about the house at a lecture once and he said his client wanted to feel the weather after a long and uncomfortable stint in Singapore air-conditioning so his solution was to make the bedrooms and bathrooms accessed via the elevated external walkway.
 The house is fully open and connected to the outside yet simultaneously very well secured and private.
 If you study the house plans and images you will see the extraordinary details and continuation of concept though-out.
 The house won the AIA Robin Boyd Award in 2006 and it is, in my opinion, probably one of Australia’s greatest houses.
 Check it out in the dedicated issue of El Croquis 165 along with other works by Sean Godsell Architects.
 I also invited Sean to speak for the AAA some years ago and he gave an excellent lecture and tour of the RMIT Design Hub, link to that tour here.

-Sorry for nerding out here but I can’t wait for the technology of holograms to catch up to the movies on this one.
-These images are from the Star Wars franchise.
-As a side issue, when did we start calling a movie series a franchise?
-I am fully aware they are now cash machines but do we really have to call them a franchise rather than a piece of entertainment… I digress.
-The original hologram scene with R2-D2 was captivating for 1977 whereas the later version pictures above with BB-8 is quite spectacular.
-These scenes are easily created as a digital effect for the big screen and some of the technology already exists with augmented reality however a fully fledged hologram is yet to ‘appear in reality’, I apologise for the terrible pun here but I could’t think of any other way to put it.
-The Star Wars ‘franchise’ has holograms throughout the film with small droid projections, in car / spaceship dash projections, big central meeting tables pictures below and even little hand-held devices, they’re treated like the norm.
+Sorry for nerding out here but I think this stuff is important to architects and their practices; I can’t wait for the technology of holograms to catch up to the movies with holograms.
+Check out these fantastic images from the Star Wars franchise (as a side issue, when did we start calling a movie series a franchise?
+I am fully aware they are now just cash machines but do we really have to call them a franchise rather than a piece of entertainment… I digress).
+The original Star Wars hologram scene with R2-D2 & Luke was captivating, even more so when you consider it was 1977.
+The more recent version pictured above with BB-8 is quite spectacular.
+I suspect these scenes are easily created as a post production digital effect for the big screen and some of the technology already exists with augmented reality however a fully fledged hologram is yet to appear in reality, I apologise for the terrible pun there but I couldn’t think of any other way to put it.
+The Star Wars franchise has holograms littered throughout the film with small droid projections, in car / spaceship dash projections, big central meeting tables as pictured below and even little hand-held devices, they’re treated like the norm.

 Some conceptual studies that help us convey our ideas to the client.
 This is a little project for an extension to a small weatherboard beach shack on the Mornington Peninsular in Victoria.
 Only minor alterations are proposed to the existing building with a new sloped wing that hugs the existing structure to add just that little bit more.
 This new form follows the slope of the land and orients itself to the north for the sun.
 It also provides the new wing with privacy and a connection to the rear yard.
 Currently in planning so check back again to watch its progress, look in our projects as it will be updated once completed, follow the link below to see a few more of these images.